ngs-docs/2018-cicese-metatranscriptomics/docs/code-of-conduct.md

 Need Help?
 ----------

-You can reach the course director, Titus Brown, at ctbrown@ucdavis.edu or via the cell phone number he has sent out.
-You can also talk to any of the instructors or TAs if you need immediate help, or (in an emergency) call 911.
+You can reach the course director, Titus Brown, at ctbrown@ucdavis.edu.

-Sue McClatchy, Susan.McClatchy@jax.org is the person to contact if Titus is not available or there are larger problems; she is readily available by e-mail.
+You can also talk to any of the instructors or TAs if you need immediate help.

 The Quick Version
 -----------------